Solid waste diversion and disposal

 The survey values were imputed when values were missing or when the respondent did not complete a questionnaire even after extensive follow-up.

-The indicator excludes material that bypasses the waste management stream captured by the surveys.
+The indicator excludes material that bypasses the waste management stream captured by the survey.
 This includes materials not processed in a material recycling facility, such as material recycled directly by retailers, or the reuse of bottles handled through a bottle-return program.

 The data are for waste collected, and total waste generated is not tracked.
 For example, littering, dumping or storing waste is not accounted for.